Tokyu Kabukicho Tower: Lower floors

-Tokyu Kabukicho Tower's lower floors feature two theatres operated by TST Entertainment: the Zepp Shinjuku from basement floors 1 to 4, which accommodates 1500 people, and the Theater Milano-Za on floors 6–8, with a total of 900 seats.
-Occupying three floors lies the Zero Tokyo, Japan's largest night entertainment facility.
+Tokyu Kabukicho Tower's lower floors have two theatres operated by TST Entertainment: the Zepp Shinjuku from basement floors 1 to 4, which accommodates 1500 people, and the Theater Milano-Za on floors 6–8, with a total of 900 seats.
+Three floors are occupied by Zero Tokyo, Japan's largest night entertainment facility.

-The Shinjuku Kabuki Hall, an entertainment food hall by Hamakura Shoten Seisakusho, is located on the second floor.
-On the tower's third floor, Bandai Namco Amusements holds an amusement centre, Namco Tokyo (officially stylized namco TOKYO), that features events with anime, manga and video game characters.
-On the fourth floor, there is an attraction by Sony Music Entertainment called "The Tokyo Matrix".
-A luxury wellness facility, "Existion", is operated by Milano 05 on the fifth floor.
+The Shinjuku Kabuki Hall, an entertainment food hall by Hamakura Shoten Seisakusho, is on the second floor.
+On the tower's third floor, Bandai Namco Amusements has an amusement centre, "Namco Tokyo" (officially stylized "namco TOKYO"), that stages events with anime, manga and video game characters.
+On the fourth is an attraction by Sony Music Entertainment named "The Tokyo Matrix".
+A wellness facility, "Existion", is operated by Milano 05 on the fifth floor.

 Middle floors

-The 109 Cinemas Premium Shinjuku is located on floors 9 and 10, featuring 752 seats.
+The 109 Cinemas Premium Shinjuku, with 752 seats, is on floors 9 and 10.

 Upper floors

-The upper floors feature two hotels.
-Hotel Groove Shinjuku is located on floors 17–38.
-Bellustar Tokyo, a hotel by Singapore-based Pan Pacific Hotels and Resorts (at one time owned by Tokyu), lies on floors 39–47, offering a three-storey atrium restaurant on the building's 45th, 46th and 47th floor.
+The upper floors are occupied by two hotels.
+Hotel Groove Shinjuku is on floors 17–38.
+Bellustar Tokyo, a hotel by Singapore-based Pan Pacific Hotels and Resorts (at one time owned by Tokyu), is on floors 39–47, operating a three-storey atrium restaurant on the building's 45th, 46th and 47th floor.